WEZV

 WEZV (105.9 FM) is a radio station broadcasting a soft adult contemporary format.
 Licensed to North Myrtle Beach, South Carolina, United States, the station serves the Myrtle Beach and Wilmington areas.
-The station is currently owned by Byrne Acquisition Group MB, LLC and is branded as Easy 105.9.
-Its studios are located in Myrtle Beach, South Carolina and its transmitter is located north of North Myrtle Beach.
+The station is owned by Byrne Acquisition Group MB, LLC and is branded as Easy 105.9.
+Its studios are located in Myrtle Beach, and its transmitter is located north of North Myrtle Beach.

 History

-WNMB signed on on August 15, 1972 in North Myrtle Beach, South Carolina.
+WNMB signed on on August 15, 1972, in North Myrtle Beach, South Carolina.
 For much of its history the station played an adult contemporary and oldies mix.
 Air-personalities in the late 1970s and early 1980s included Program Director Bill Norman, Billy Smith, Dick Biondi, Bill Campbell, Don Holmes, Jay Charland, and Calvin Hicks.
 Calvin Hicks and Billy Smith were DJs in 1985.

 In 1997, after listening to a consultant in Cleveland, WNMB switched from adult contemporary to hot adult contemporary, with a sound more like modern rock or adult alternative than fans were used to.
 Bob and Sheri were also added in the morning.
 Vice president of operations and midday host Phil Thompson said people thought they were hearing WSFM in nearby Wilmington and ratings dropped.
 By 1999 WNMB returned to mainstream adult contemporary with such artists as Dan Hartman, Bill Medley, Jennifer Warnes, Kenny Loggins, Elton John, Rod Stewart, Celine Dion, Backstreet Boys, Eric Clapton and Sarah McLachlan, but not Kenny G. Artists such as Alanis Morissette, Citizen King, Collective Soul, Pearl Jam, Lit, Train, and Len were out, though Bob and Sheri remained.

 B-105.9 once had a bee as its symbol.
 Former B105/B105.9 employees include but are not limited to: Mitch Adams, Kelly Broderick, Steve McClung, Barry Ballard, Phil Thompson, Dave Dobson, Steve Chapman and Tyler Watkins.
 Scott Richards continues to work at the station.

 At one time the studios were located on Pine Avenue (sometimes called Pine Street) in North Myrtle Beach, but new owners moved to Wesley Drive in Myrtle Beach and WNMB (900 AM), a simulcast partner during part of its history, took the old studios after it went out on its own.

 With ratings down and the other easy listening stations having changed format in 2000, WNMB changed to its current call letters and the easy listening format, dropping Bob and Sheri.
 The 94.5 WYEZ frequency was added later in the year.
 Over the next few years, the two stations evolved, reducing the number of instrumentals until eventually the stations' format crossed the line to what most radio stations would call adult standards.
 WYEZ dropped its simulcast in July 2007.
 In 2008, WEZV began simulcasting on WGTN-FM.